 It seems Marcy thinks some of the complaints lodged against him were baseless, but more importantly, to suggest it wasn’t clear to him that his actions were having tragic consequences is asking too much of the women whose careers he wrecked.
 Even the last line (of the excerpt; the letter is longer) attempts to hone his stance: that he didn’t know what he was doing while a university-wide investigation found him responsible for multiple cases for harassment over almost a decade.
 And beyond everything else, this is Marcy using the sort of unspecific language typical of large corporations intent on evading outright indictment, language that Michael Eisen all too appropriately calls ‘PR-driven apology speak’.

-Note: This article was edited for clarity and updated to include Marcy’s apology letter, as well to clarify that the extract from the letter with the phrase “this is hardest for Geoff in this moment” is from the email sent by the chair of UC Berkeley’s astronomy department (and not from Meg Urry).
+Note: This article was updated on October 18, 2015, to include Marcy’s apology letter and to clarify that the extract from the letter with the phrase “this is hardest for Geoff in this moment” is from the email sent by the chair of UC Berkeley’s astronomy department.